Joint UNCITRAL-LAC Conference on Dispute Settlement

 The conference is organized jointly by UNCITRAL and the Ljubljana Arbitration Centre (LAC) and will take place at the Slovenian Chamber of Commerce and Industry on Tuesday, 9 April 2019.

 WHERE: Chamber of Commerce and Industry of Slovenia, Dimičeva 13, Ljubljana, Slovenia

 WHO: arbitrators, lawyers representing parties in arbitrations, in-house counsel, state officials and globally operating businesses

-On the day following the conference (21 March 2018), the Ljubljana Willem C. Vis Pre-Moot will take place, which will be a good opportunity for the teams for one final practice before the Moot in Vienna.
+On the day following the conference (10 April 2019), the Ljubljana Willem C. Vis Pre-Moot will take place, which will be a good opportunity for the teams for one final practice before the Moot in Vienna.

 We are looking forward to welcoming you to Ljubljana.